albertllousas/simple-cqrs-with-es/readme.md

-# Simple CQRS with event-sourcing
+# Simple CQRS with event-sourcing: Tracking order service

 The following repository tries to describe a basic CQRS with Kotlin and Ktor as a base framework, our main goal is understand through a simple implementation this pattern.

-Is out of scope to debate advantages/disadvantages or use-cases of this pattern, we will provide links if you are interested in the last section of this post.
+**This is not production code, this is a CQRS implementation in order to understand the pattern.**

+Also, I am not an expert on the topic, not even a beginner, so this is a way to learn.

 ## CQRS overview